Dollar slips after U.S. jobs data signals later Fed rate hike

 Analysts said currency trading would be subdued on Friday, when U.S. markets will be closed.

-The dollar index, which measures the greenback against a basket of six major currencies, was down 0.18 percent at 96.139.
+The dollar index, which measures the greenback against a basket of six major currencies, was down 0.18 percent at 96.139 .DXY.

 (Reporting by Sam Forgione; Editing by Peter Galloway and Lisa Von Ahn)